 Are your cabinets super shiny and slick?
 Then you probably do need to give them a light sanding before you can paint.

 Are your cabinets really rough to the touch and they’ve seen better days?
-Again, a light sanding might be good to smooth them out.
+Again, a light sanding is a good idea to smooth them out.

 Those are the main reasons to sand cabinets before painting – to scuff up a very smooth surface so that paint can stick or to smooth a rough surface.